UoS-SCCS/VirtualWebAuthn/notes.md

         This seems to create a problem, since setting UP to False could in theory bypass the consent check?
 If that is the case it might allow a corrupt RP to iterate through credentials on the same Authenticator to determine related accounts.
 With a UP I believe the credential checking and interaction with the Authenticator is silent, and as such, could fail in the background, revealing the user.id of related accounts.
 - Is a user presence check even a consent check?
     - Can consent be granted without first authenticating the user?

+## Firefox
+Firefox doesn't support CTAP2 on Linux/Mac, only on Windows by using built in Windows API.
+On other platforms it falls back to U2F.

+## Resident keys
+Good explanation of resident keys here, might be something we can expand on
+- For example, if an authenticator could be linked with another authenticator by storing its Public Key, it could in theory construct multiple copies of the Resident Key - to be stored on a remote server - but which could be access by multiple authenticators.
+This would allow an authenticator to add new linked authenticators at any time by retrieving and encrypting new copies.
+The signature counter might even be able to be homomorphic allowing collective incrementing

+## Solo keys
+- Start in USB mode ./main -b hidg